CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Project-Ready-Combined/Labwise/Lab-02.md

 # Lab 2: Simulate Phishing and Malware Attacks Using Attack Simulator

+## Overview

-In this lab, you'll simulate phishing and malware attacks using Microsoft Defender's built-in **Attack Simulation Training**.
-These simulations help you evaluate user vulnerability and response to social engineering techniques.
+In this lab, you will use Microsoft Defender for Office 365’s Attack Simulation Training to simulate phishing and malware attacks.
+These simulations help assess user vulnerability to credential harvesting and malicious attachments.
+You will configure and launch both a phishing simulation and a malware attachment simulation, assign training to targeted users, and review simulation progress in the dashboard.

+> **⚠ Important Usage Guidance:** Microsoft Defender for Office 365 may take some time to load certain results or complete specific labs from the backend.
+This is expected behavior.
+If the data does not appear after a couple of refresh attempts, proceed with the next lab and return later to check the results.

 1. On the left navigation menu, expand **Email & collaboration (1)** and select **Attack simulation training (2)**.
 On the **Attack simulation training** page, select the **Simulations (3)** tab and click **Launch a simulation (4)**.